ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

-The UltraSeedbox's Control Panel (UCP) is your one-stop, easy panel to managing your UltraSeedbox slot.
+The Ultraseedbox's Control Panel (UCP) is your one-stop, easy panel to managing your Ultraseedbox slot.
 Here, you can easily set your slot access credentials, managing and accessing your apps.

-This short guide will walk you through the UltraSeedbox Control Panel.
+This short guide will walk you through the Ultraseedbox Control Panel.

 ***